 Research Overview

-We are interested in stochastic modeling and analysis that provides sharp insights into the design of big data infrastructure.
-Our vision is to democratize machine learning by transcending the need for big compute and big data.
-We design scalable and sample-efficient algorithms that enable users to perform accurate training and inference even with limited computation capabilities and small amounts of data.
+Our vision is to democratize AI by transcending the need for big compute and big data.
+We design scalable and sample-efficient algorithms that enable users to perform accurate training and inference.
+We are particularly interested in deploying AI in distributed, heterogeneous settings with communication, computation, and data constraints.

 Tools and Approach

-We use a diverse set of analytical tools drawn from probability, queueing, coding theory, and statistical learning.
+We use a diverse set of analytical tools drawn from optimization, applied probability, statistics, queueing theory, and coding theory.
 Our approach involves the following steps, often traversed in an iterative manner:

 - Choosing a model that captures the essential elements of the system, while being simple and tractable.